-I spoke in my last article about the big heart of the person with an addiction, be it food, alcohol or something else.
 Typically the person with an addiction is one who has a temperament that tends to be more sensitive than another person’s.
-I don’t mean that if you are not an addict or alcoholic that you are not as sensitive as they are, but rather that this is one of the contributing factors to their disease process.
+I don’t mean that if you are not an addict that you are not as sensitive as they are, but rather that this is one of the contributing factors to their disease process.
 They are sensitive people and there is some pain that they are trying to compensate for by the use of their addiction.
 It is by understanding this that we can help them heal from their illness.

-Sometimes just the above knowledge that there may be an emotional component to the healing process is enough to get some into treatment.
-In this instance individual therapy is a good place to start, along with support groups.
-And of course a Lose it for Life seminar is a super boost.
-For those of you dealing with an alcoholic in your midst though that may not be enough.
-If a drug or alcohol addiction is present, we recommend New Life Rehab.
+Sometimes just the knowledge that there may be an emotional component to the healing process is enough to get some into treatment.
+In this instance, individual therapy is a good place to start, along with support groups.
+For those of you dealing with an addict in your midst, though, that may not be enough.
+If a drug or alcohol addiction is present, entering a Christian treatment facility may be necessary.

 We need these people who are struggling with addictions of various sorts in our community.
-They have so much to contribute, and are often bright, but would be so much more free to offer what they have to us, if they were free from the bondage they are under.
+They have so much to contribute and are often very bright, but they would be so much more free to offer what they have to us if they were free from the bondage they are under.